Daniel-Const/leapdev-nextjs-take-home/README.md

 [Explain here why you chose the one you did]

+Some Considerations:

+- Needs to have all of the classic components such as Button, Dialog, Toast notification (For alerts) etc.
+- This project already heavily uses tailwind.
+Ideally, the newly introduced component library will be able to support custom styling with tailwind so we can maintain existing styles during the transition.
+- Should be easy to install and use so other developers can get setup easily
+- Should have accessability features out of the box.

+I chose to use the shadcn component library

+Initially I chose material-tailwind but I encountered a number of issues with it relating to package version compatability and some style issues as well.

+I did more research and decided to go with Shadcn for the following reasons:

+- It is lightweight and supports tailwind out of the box.
+- Has an extensive library of components to choose from.
+- Has a large and growing user base meaning it should be maintained and updated.
+- Has accessability built in
+---

 2. Implement dark mode that includes a switcher to go back to light mode.

 3. Deleting a book displays a JavaScript alert.
 Replace this with modern UX.